Share market dip: what you need to know

 If you’re investing for the long term, you have more time to ride out the ups and downs of the share market, and potentially nab some shares at a lower price.

-If you’re thinking about selling sooner rather than later, ask yourself a few questions first:
+So if you're thinking about selling sooner rather than later, you could ask yourself some questions along the lines of:

 Be clear about why you’re selling, and what you’ll use the money for if you do.